 Cross breed dogs tend to inherit some of the physical complaints and abnormalities of one or other of their parents.
 The Rottweiler is a breed prone of the following illnesses and conditions:

 - Bone cancer (osteosarcoma) is exceptionally common to Rottweilers.
-The disease kills one in every two dogs.

 - Hip and elbow dysplasia and osteochondritis are common of Rottweilers.